opensciencegrid/docker-osg-wn/README.md

 Available tags include:

 * `latest`: The latest version of the OSG worker node environment on the most recent supported OS.
-As of February 2017, this is OSG 3.3 and RHEL7.
+As of June 2017, this is OSG 3.4 and RHEL7.
+* `3.4`: The OSG 3.4 release series on top of the most recent supported OS.
+As of June 2017, this is RHEL7.
+* `3.4-el7`: The OSG 3.4 release series on top of a RHEL7 environment.
+* `3.4-el6`: The OSG 3.4 release series on top of a RHEL6 environment.
 * `3.3`: The OSG 3.3 release series on top of the most recent supported OS.
-As of February 2017, this is RHEL7.
+As of June 2017, this is RHEL7.
 * `3.3-el7`: The OSG 3.3 release series on top of a RHEL7 environment.
 * `3.3-el6`: The OSG 3.3 release series on top of a RHEL6 environment.